smatechnologies/opcon-web-installer/README.md

 ##### May 15, 2025
 #### Improvements & Fixes
 - Replace automatic offline mode with manual offline mode.
+- Fixed issue where clicking 'Next' was causing the installer to crash.

 ### 1.12.0
 ##### March 3, 2025